Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/grid.md

 Breaking it down, here's how it works:

 - Containers provide a means to center and horizontally pad your site's contents.
-Use `.vf-container` for a responsive pixel width or `.vf-container-fluid` for `width: 100%` across all viewport and device sizes.
+See [Containers](#different-containers) section on the bottom.
 - Rows are wrappers for columns.
 Each column has horizontal `padding` (called a gutter) for controlling the space between them.
 This `padding` is then counteracted on the rows with negative margins.
 This way, all the content in your columns is visually aligned down the left side.
 - In a grid layout, content must be placed within columns and only columns may be immediate children of rows.
-- Thanks to flexbox, grid columns without a specified `width` will automatically layout as equal width columns.
-For example, four instances of `.vf-col-sm` will each automatically be 25% wide from the small breakpoint and up.
+- Grid columns without a specified `width` will automatically layout as equal width columns.
 See the [auto-layout columns](#auto-layout-columns) section for more examples.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So, if you want three equal-width columns across, you can use `.vf-col-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
 - Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.
-- To make the grid responsive, there are five grid breakpoints, one for each [responsive breakpoint](/docs/layout/overview/#responsive-breakpoints): all breakpoints (extra small), small, medium, large, and extra large.
+- To make the grid responsive, there are five grid breakpoints, one for each [responsive breakpoint](#responsive-classes): all breakpoints, small, medium, large, and extra large.
 - Grid breakpoints are based on minimum width media queries, meaning **they apply to that one breakpoint and all those above it** (e.g., `.vf-col-sm-4` applies to small, medium, large, and extra large devices, but not the first `xs` breakpoint).
-- You can use predefined grid classes (like `.vf-col-4`) or [Sass mixins](#sass-mixins) for more semantic markup.

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#flexbug-9).